krisna-nil/UI-Based-Calculator/README.md

-this repo is basically python gui project
+This repo is basically python gui project